-Fortunately, most horses that colic don’t need surgery.
+Like I said, most horses that colic don’t need surgery.
 However, it has been shown that the survival rate for horses getting colic surgery goes down the longer the horse has clinical signs of colic.
 This makes some sense, of course; whether it’s a horse, a car, a pair of socks, or anything else, you don’t want to try to start to fix things when they are falling apart; the outcomes tend to be a lot better if you get on the problem early.
-When it comes to your horse, if he has a colic, you need to find out if the problem requires surgery as quickly as possible, and you need to get him to the hospital as rapidly as possible.
-The percentage of horses that get colic surgery that are put to sleep on the surgery table because of the advanced nature of their disease is estimated to range from 8% to 24%.
-Getting a sick horse being one of those awful statistics, and if colic surgery is a financial option for you, getting him to the hospital quickly is really important.
+When it comes to your horse, if he has a colic, you need to find out if the problem requires surgery as quickly as possible, and you need to get him to the hospital as quickly as possible.
+The percentage of horses that get colic surgery that are put to sleep on the surgery table because of the advanced nature of their disease is estimated to range from 8% to 24%, so to avoid a sick horse being one of those awful statistics, and if colic surgery is a financial option for you, getting him to the hospital quickly is really important.

 There’s no single diagnostic test that is 100% accurate at telling you if your horse with colic needs surgery.
 There are a lot of things that we look at.
-However, certain tests appear to strongly predictive or the need for surgery.
-Let’s go over some of these tests, so you can make sure that the most important information is collected.
+However, certain tests appear to more strongly predictive of the need for surgery than others.
+I think that it’s a good idea for you to know what they are.

 2. Degree of pain – This one’s pretty simple.
 The more painful the horse, the more likely he has a problem that needs surgery.
 The horse that can’t be kept up on his feet is more likely to have a serious problem than the one that occasionally looks back at his side, or one that is lying down relatively comfortably.
 The have been scales made to try to indicate the amount of pain – here’s one.

 3. Abdominal fluid color and protein – This is a job for your veterinarian.
 There is fluid inside your horse’s abdomen that surrounds the guts (it’s called peritoneal fluid, which is useful to know if you want to impress your friends).
-In a horse with a colic that require surgery, that fluid changes color, and the amount of protein increases.
+In a horse with a colic that require surgery, over time, the peritoneal fluid typically changes color, and the amount of protein in the fluid typically increases.
 However, it is more likely that a horse with normal abdominal fluid does not need surgery than it is that a horse with abnormal fluid does need surgery.
 The procedure to collect abdominal fluid is called an abdominocentesis; it’s not a particularly difficult procedures in most horses but it is something that your veterinarian should do.

 4. Abdominal distension – If your horse’s abdomen is blown up like a balloon – usually from gas in the intestines – it may indicate that he has a problem that needs surgery.
-Of course, the call is somewhat subjective, and some horses just get really gassy, but the association has been made: twice.
+Of course, the call is somewhat subjective, and some horses just get really gassy, but the association has been made in studies: twice.

 STRONGLY NEGATIVE PREDICTORS (probably doesn’t need colic surgery)